A sound investment for UBS

 As well as helping to reduce the carbon footprint of the building, the twin beams also achieved the client’s aim to limit the movement of the building’s floorplate under footfall.
 Additionally, we designed each floor to support its own load.
 These solutions combined contributed to the robustness of the structure, protecting it against progressive collapse.
 The use of the primary beams also meant that the secondary beams span was reduced from 13.5 metres to 12.5 metres, offering significant steel weight savings of 12% across the project.

 Further seeking to ensure the robustness of the structure, our team carried out a detailed assessment of the building using our in-house bespoke software VULCAN.
 Specifically developed to predict the behaviour of steel structures when exposed to fire, our use of VULCAN enabled us to ensure the building had a high fire resistance.
 Our assessments demonstrated that the fire resistance period could be downgraded from the standard 90 minutes to 75 minutes.

 The bold and prominent 5 Broadgate building is a catalyst for new development.
-The stainless steel facade reflects the nature of the company that occupy the space, while also symbolising architectural and engineering precision.
+The stainless steel facade reflects the nature of the company that occupy this commercial office space in London, while also symbolising architectural and engineering precision.

 By employing a carbon tracking model from the outset the designers ensured that sustainability featured in a quantitative manner thought the design process, influencing decisions on layout, structure, facades and foundations.
 Thus choices were made on the basis of the best overall outcome, thereby ensuring that efficiencies were balanced.
 By adopting this approach the designers have shown how a seemingly conventional solution – albeit one that had to address stringent client requirements – can be modified in several respects so as to achieve a true optimum and thus to embody the principles of sustainable construction.Judge’s comment, The Institution of Structural Engineers Structural Awards 2016